 Unfortunately, hemp often suffers the stigma that’s associated with marijuana, especially when it comes to legal matters.
 In 1937, hemp was made illegal by the government under the Marijuana Tax Act.
 In 1970, the Controlled Substance Act made it illegal, along with all other species of cannabis in the US.

-If you wish to buy hemp or CBD products legally, you could take a look at Avid Hemp (they have a summer sale going right now) to spot some of your favourite products online.
+If you wish to buy hemp or CBD products legally, you could take a look at Avid Hemp to spot some of your favorite products online.

 However, there are certain restrictions still in place regarding hemp cultivation.
 Hemp has a legal threshold for THC content, which is at 0.3%.
 Hemp plants containing more than 0.3% of THC are classified as marijuana, making them illegal.